Why Make the Move to Full Electric now?

 What about end life emissions?

-As time moves forward, EV batteries will last longer and may have a second life as domestic storage batteries - so reducing the overall carbon impact
+As technology progresses, EV batteries are lasting increasingly longer and may have a second life as domestic storage batteries, so reducing the overall environmental impact.

 What's your Car's Carbon Footprint - Work it out with our free to use Carbon Footprint Calculator

 Note: Your EV emissions will be covered by your electricity use when you charge from your National Electricity Grid.